 This easy eggplant and potato moussaka recipe is the ultimate comfort food!
 There are so many variations of eggplant moussaka out there (Greek, Turkish, Egyptian, etc.) but this particular eggplant moussaka recipe is a favorite at my house because of how easy and delicious it is.
 It's packed with authentic flavors and really... you can't stop eating it.

 My favorite thing about this recipe is how you can taste each layer in every bite.
 The melting eggplant goodness with the meat mixture full of delicious spices, and the fluffy buttery potato layer.
 So good!
-Whenever I make this potato moussaka with eggplant, I try and make 2 pans so I can stick one in the freezer for later.
+Whenever I make this potato moussaka, I try and make 2 pans so I can stick one in the freezer for later.

 Tips to Make the Best Potato Moussaka: